In iOS 13, Apple released a number of Siri improvements for iPhone, iPad, HomePod and Apple Watch.

 5. Set Up Siri Shortcuts

 In iOS 13 there is going to be a new app for Siri Shortcuts, which will make this feature much more useful.
-Shortcuts adds support for new functionality, conversational input and your own automation sequences.
+Shortcuts add support for new functionality, conversational input, and your own automation sequences.

 Watch this video to see how Siri Shortcuts work in new iOS 13:

-There you have the basic commands for voice dictation on using Siri.
-In a future post I’l cover more voice commands and quick tricks that will help you use Siri to boost your productivity.
+There you have the basic commands for voice dictation on using Siri for improving your productivity.